 Limitations:

-- Limited customization in free plan
+- Limited customisation in free plan

-- HubSpot branding remains on free tier
+- HubSpot branding on free tier

 - Advanced automation requires paid plans

-- Starter Customer Platform: $15/user/month (includes Marketing, Sales, Service, and CMS Starter)
+- Starter Customer Platform: $15/user/month — includes Marketing, Sales, Service, and CMS Starter

-OMR³⁸: 4,3/5 (Sales Hub)
+Capterra³⁷: 4,5/5 · OMR³⁸: 4,3/5 (Sales Hub)

 Key features: